 Since 2005, the PEAL Center has been committed to serving families and professionals across Pennsylvania.
 Today PEAL works with families, youth and young adults with disabilities and special health care needs to help them understand their rights and advocate for themselves.
 Through our unwavering commitment to inclusion and our guiding values, we empower families and individuals to be included in their home schools and access high quality, coordinated physical and behavioral health care.
 PEAL’s services are provided at no charge to families as they are funded by private donations and federal, state, and private grants.

-The PEAL Center is an organization of parents of children with disabilities and special health care needs who educate and guide:
+The PEAL Center is an organization of parents/family members of children with disabilities and special health care needs and persons with disabilities who educate and guide:

 — Families of children and youth, ages birth to 26, who have disabilities and/or special health care needs